nicnolen/CodeQuiz/README.md

 # CodeQuiz
 Timed coding quiz
-# taskinator
+# Coding Quiz

 ## Description
-Created a way to add tasks to a to do list and track their status.
+Created a short 5 question coding quiz that starts at 60 seconds and counts down.
+For every question you get right, you get 1 point added to your final score, and for every question you get wrong, 2 seconds are subtracted from your time.

 ## Built With
 * HTML